-Q: What are the most important issues holding up a deal?
+Q: What are the most important issues that have brought on this shutdown?

 A: The NBA owners are seeking changes in both the financial split of league revenues dedicated to player compensation and the structure of the system.
-In the expiring collective bargaining agreement, players received 57 percent of basketball related income.
-The owners -- citing combined losses approaching $300 million last year, with 22 of 30 teams in the red -- had offered a 50-50 split in their latest proposal.
-The owners also want to function under a "flex" salary cap that the players interpret as a hard cap similar to those in the NFL and NHL, as opposed to the current "soft" cap.
+In the expiring collective bargaining agreement, players received 57 percent of basketball-related income.
+That produced what the owners cite now as a majority of teams losing money each year -- 22 of 30, they say -- at a collective rate of about $300 million.

-Q: How far are apart are the two sides?
+Q: How far apart are the two sides?